bhuvaneshcj/bhuvaneshcj/README.md

 ### About me

-<p align="justify">Experienced in developing Web and Mobile Applications using HTML5, CSS3, JavaScript, Php, Angular, Bootstrap, Ionic Framework, Laravel.
-Expertise in making Responsive web pages using Media Queries and familier with Angular modules, services, directives and dependency injection.
-Hands on experience on Angular CLI (Command-line Interface).</p>
+<p align="justify">I am expertise in Angular UI Development and wanted to work in a challenging environment that encourages learning and exposure to new ideas to stimulate professional and personal growth.</p>

 <br>
 <a href="https://www.linkedin.com/in/bhuvaneshcj/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>&nbsp;